manpreetsingh2290/SafeDrive_Backend/README.md

-# SafeDrive_Backend
+## SafeDrive_Backend
-Back-end Code For Safe Drive App to show the real-time location of vehicles
+Back-end code for Safe Drive android mobile application to show the real-time location of vehicles